monolyth-php/cliff/README.md

 Note that the marking the option "required" simply means one _has_ to pass a value when using the option; the option itself can never be "required".
-If you always require values to be passed to the command when run, use _arguments_.
+If you always require values to be passed to the command when run, use _arguments_ to your `__invoke` method.

 In other words, an optional option can act as either having a value or a boolean.